dkjer/qmk_firmware/keyboards/k320/readme.md

 2. Use key combination if using default keymap
 - Hold down Fn + Menu (Windows Layout) or Fn + Right-Alt (Mac layout)  (These are the same physical keys)
 - Press Esc.
 Keyboard should go into booloader state.

-Flashing command example for this keyboard:

-    make k320:default:flash